junginkim23/D-QMIX/README.md

 ## File Description

-    ├── SMAC                                         # Code for training D-QMIX on SMAC environment │
+    ├── SMAC                                         # Code for training D-QMIX on SMAC environments │
-    ├── MPE                                          # Code for training D-QMIX on MPE environment
+    ├── MPE                                          # Code for training D-QMIX on MPE environments